devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 Create an on-call schedule so that unless escalated, only on-call team members are notified of events.

-To create a schedule, use the Grafana Cloud main navigation menu for `Alerts & IRM > OnCall > Schedules`.
+To create a schedule, use the Grafana Cloud main navigation menu for `Alerts & IRM > IRM > Schedules`.
 Press the `New Schedule` button.
 Press the `Set up on-call rotation schedule` create button.
 Name the schedule `JWT Pizza` and assign the team to the **JWT Pizza DevOps** that you just created.
 Press the `Create Schedule` button.

 This will show an empty schedule with the quality marked in red as **Bad**.
 That is because no one is currently assigned.
 Fix this by pressing the `Add` button and selecting **New layer with rotation**.